-We decreased long-term taxes payable of NT\$28.1 million (US\$1.0 million) related to uncertain tax positions as of December 31, 2010.
+We recognized additional long-term taxes payable of NT\$16,192 thousand (US\$507 thousand) related to uncertain tax positions as of December 31, 2009.
 At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years beyond 12 months due to uncertainties in the timing of tax audit outcomes.